fatimamahate/studybuddies/README.md

 # **Features**
 ## Header
 The header of the page includes the name of the site which is Study Buddies.
 The sites name is linked to the homepage so that when users would like to go back, they simply need to click on the site name.
 Furthermore, the colour chosen is #4A4A4F which is dark grey.
 This is because it is softer than the harsh black against the background which is rgb(196, 215, 228).
-See image in Navigation section.
+See image in Navigation section for the Header also.

 ## Navigation
 The navigation (nav bar) has the following pages.